Khaledykhalil/MeasureMint/README.md

 ---

-**MiroMeasure** - Making measurements on Miro as easy as they should be.
+**MeasureMint** - Making measurements on Miro as easy as they should be.

 Made with ❤️ for architects, engineers, and construction professionals.